MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 )
 ```

+#### Reply

-Below is a reply chain - this will make an initial tweet and then a series of replies to each additional tweet
+Below how to a reply chain aka threaded tweets.
+This will make an initial tweet and then a series of replies to each additional tweet

 ?> This is a a novel way to make replies without hitting policy restrictions is to make a tweet and then reply to yourself.
 This means you could chain together a list of say 10 items perhaps with pictures and group them together.
 I've seen this before and is a great way to overcome the character limit for writing a blog post.